Williamsmene/alx-low_level_programming/0x01-variables_if_else_while/README.md

-write a program that prints all single digit numbers
+Write a Program that prints